 Auto-focus?
 It can be ok for some subjects, but leaving the camera to choose the focus might lead to out of focus shots.
 Fixed focus limits the risk of this happening, and to avoid your subject slipping in and out of focus you need to ensure your focus and subject are close to centred.

 The positioning of your subject is very important to minimise the need to touch the subject throughout your capture session:

-Now the subject is set up on turntable, we turn our attention to the camera:
+Now the subject is set up on the turntable, we turn our attention to the camera:

 Now we have our photographs, we transfer them onto the computer.
 For this example we will be using lightroom, but most things we do here can be done in other programs.

-- Set the white balance, adjust exposure, and tweak other settings to suit.
-There is no one-size-fits-all setting, but the key objectives are to have clearly visible sharp features, and a uniform illumination.
+Set the white balance, adjust exposure, and tweak other settings to suit.
+There is no one-size-fits-all setting, but the key objectives are to have clearly visible sharp features, and uniform illumination.